Who we are

 Jim is a fourth generation Northwesterner whom the foundation lured back to Seattle from Washington D.C. in 1995 after working on the Ancient Forest and “takings” campaigns, including serving as Executive Director of the Smith River Alliance and the Western Ancient Forest Campaign, as well as Chief Strategist for the Alliance for Justice.

 Kristin Troy – Salmon River Lodge and former Executive Director at Lemhi Regional Land Trust

-Kristin has served as Executive Director of LRLT since it’s inception in 2005 and holds a Bachelor of Arts in Business Administration with a degree in Management with an Entrepreneurial Emphasis from Boise State University.
+Kristin served as Executive Director of LRLT since it’s inception in 2005 and holds a Bachelor of Arts in Business Administration with a degree in Management with an Entrepreneurial Emphasis from Boise State University.
 In addition to her duties and LRLT, Kristin serves on the Upper Salmon Basin Watershed Program Advisory Board and Technical Team, sits on the policy committee for the Idaho Coalition of Land Trusts and has advocated and testified in Washington D.C. for land trust issues.
 After spending 11 years in the outdoor recreation industry Kristin returned home to Salmon, where she and her husband, Mark, purchased Idaho Adventures, a Salmon based river rafting and fishing business.
 Currently Kristin serves on the board of directors from Steele Memorial Medical Center and coaches volleyball at Salmon Middle School.

 Joselin Matkins – Executive Director at Teton Regional Land Trust